DeutscheKI/tevr-asr-tool/README.md

 please enter your email at
 https://madmimi.com/signups/f0da3b13840d40ce9e061cafea6280d5/join

-## Commercial / GPU Acceleration
+## Commercial Customization

+This tool itself is free to use also for commercial use.
+And of course it comes with no warranty of any kind.

-If you have a commercial use-case for this or similar technology - ideally something that helps small and medium-sized businesses in northern Germany become more competitive - then please contact me at moin@DeutscheKI.de
+But if you have an idea for a commercial use-case for a customized version of this tool or for similar technology - ideally something that helps small and medium-sized businesses in northern Germany become more competitive - then please contact me at moin@DeutscheKI.de

 ## Research Citation